top of page

 Azure RBAC key concepts

-Role is a definition of collections of permissions
+The role is a definition of collections of permissions

-like read, contribute, owner, delete etc.
+like, read, contribute, owner, delete, etc.

 Azure RBAC Scope